handsOnpipeline/btp-kyma-day2-operations/documentation/observe/monitor-custom-metrics-in-dynatrace/README.md

 ## Introduction

 Dynatrace is an Application Performance Management tool which provides full-stack insights into your application and its runtime environment.
-In this section we will show how to enable monitoring metrics from both Kyma and your application in Dynatrace.
+In this chapter, we will show how to enable monitoring metrics from both Kyma and your application in Dynatrace.

 ## Getting Dynatrace Environment

 As Dynatrace requires commercial license, different ways of requesting Dynatrace environments are described.

-1. Create a trial environment at [Dynatrace](https://www.dynatrace.com/trial/new/) with no cost.
+* Create a trial environment at [Dynatrace](https://www.dynatrace.com/trial/new/) with no cost.

-1. Purchase license through Dynatrace or SAP.
+* Purchase license through Dynatrace or SAP.

-1. As SAP employee you can request a Dynatrace environment via Dynatrace Monitoring Service as described [here](https://pages.github.tools.sap/apm/docs/environment/hyperscaler/).
-In addition, please request CAM profile to manage access to Dynatrace environment as described [here](https://pages.github.tools.sap/apm/docs/#1-get-cam-profiles).
+* As an SAP employee you can request an internal Dynatrace environment

 You only need to choose one of above options to request a Dynatrace environment.

 ## Deploy Dynatrace Operator and Disable Istio Injection

 Kyma uses Istio side-car injection to allow tracing of built-in components.
 The `dynatrace` namespace must be excluded from this injection for improved performance and stability.
+To disable Istio injection, see [Dynatrace for Kyma Monitoring: Disable Istio injection into Dynatrace](https://pages.github.tools.sap/apm/docs/installation/kyma/#initial-steps).
-Please disable Istio injection following [this step](https://pages.github.tools.sap/apm/docs/installation/kyma/#initial-steps).
-Afterwards you can deploy OneAgent on each Kubernetes cluster node vi the Dynatrace Operator.
-Please follow [the document](https://pages.github.tools.sap/apm/docs/installation/kubernetes/) for further details.
+Afterwards, you can deploy OneAgent on each Kubernetes cluster node via the Dynatrace Operator.
+For more information, see [Dynatrace for Kubernetes Monitoring](https://pages.github.tools.sap/apm/docs/installation/kubernetes/).

 In case you are using **Dynatrace trial environment**, this step is slightly different.
-Please navigate to **Infrastructure --> Kubernetes --> Connect automatically via Dynatrace Operator**, fill in necessary info and follow the steps:
+Navigate to **Infrastructure** > **Kubernetes** > **Connect automatically via Dynatrace Operator**, fill in necessary information and follow the steps.

 ![](images/dynatrace_trial_deployoperator.png)

 In addition, the settings page for connected Kyma cluster are also slightly different:

 ![](images/dynatrace_trial_settings.png)

-## Configure Istio / Envoy Monitoring
+## Configure Istio/Envoy Monitoring

 Kyma comes with service-to-service communication and proxying (Istio-based service mesh).
 Istio and Envoy metrics can be ingested into Dynatrace via Prometheus integration and pre-build dashboard.
-Follow [steps](https://pages.github.tools.sap/apm/docs/installation/kyma/istio-envoy) to enable them in Dynatrace.
+To enable the metrics in Dynatrace, see [Configure Istio/Envoy Monitoring with Dynatrace](https://pages.github.tools.sap/apm/docs/installation/kyma/istio-envoy).

-## Ingest Kyma Metrics / Custom Metrics
+## Ingest Kyma Metrics/Custom Metrics

 It is also possible to scrape metrics exposed by either Kyma endpoint or your application.
-Those metrics can then be received, processed and exported by OpenTelemetry Collector.
-In our example we are using Prometheus receiver and Dynatrace Exporter to forward the metrics to Dynatrace.
-Based on those metrics, you can create your own dashboards for monitoring or alerting.
-The [official document](https://pages.github.tools.sap/apm/docs/installation/kyma/metrics) describes two different options to scrape metrics.
-We suggest to use the second option **Scraping metrics with strict Istio peer authentication** which is the Kyma default behavior.
+These metrics can then be received, processed and exported by OpenTelemetry Collector.
+In our example, we are using Prometheus receiver and Dynatrace exporter to forward the metrics to Dynatrace.
+Based on these metrics, you can create your own dashboards for monitoring or alerting.
+There are two different options to scrape metrics described at [Ingestion of Kyma Metrics into Dynatrace](https://pages.github.tools.sap/apm/docs/installation/kyma/metrics).
+We suggest that you use the second option **Scraping metrics with strict Istio peer authentication** which is the Kyma default behavior.

->NOTE: In case you are using Dynatrace trial environment, the API_ENDPOINT would be different from the documentation.
+> Note: In case you are using Dynatrace trial environment, the API_ENDPOINT would be different from the one specified in the documentation.
 > API_ENDPOINT defined by official documentation: https://apm.cf.sap.hana.ondemand.com/e/{ENVIRONMENT_ID}/api/v2/metrics/ingest
 > API_ENDPOINT in trial environment: https://<trial environment ID>.live.dynatrace.com/api/v2/metrics/ingest

+The **DB service** of the **Easyfranchise application** uses **Hibernate** as object-relational mapping framework to persist domain model entities to a relational database.
+The [SynchronizedConnectionMap java class](../../../code/easyfranchise/source/backend\db-service/src/main/java/dev/kyma/samples/easyfranchise/dbservice/SynchronizedConnectionMap.java) make use of the  **C3P0ConnectionProvider class**, provided by Hibernate.
+This connection provider  uses a [C3P0 connection pool](https://www.mchange.com/projects/c3p0/).

-To illustrate exposing custom metrics in [Prometheus format](https://prometheus.io/docs/concepts/data_model/#metric-names-and-labels) through your own application, we provide following example.
+To illustrate how custom metrics are exposed in [Prometheus format](https://prometheus.io/docs/concepts/data_model/#metric-names-and-labels) through your own application, we provide the following example:

-- [C3P0 DB connection pool metrics](../../../code/day2-operations/source/day2-service/src/main/java/dev/kyma/samples/easyfranchise/day2/rest/jmx/C3P0ConnectionPoolMetricsScheduler.java) implemented using [Prometheus Java client](https://github.com/prometheus/client_java).
-In our DB-service [c3p0 pool](https://www.mchange.com/projects/c3p0/) is used to access EasyFranchise database.
-We collected following metrics to provide real time monitoring of database connecion usage for each of the subscribed tenant.
+[C3P0 DB connection pool metrics](../../../code/day2-operations/source/day2-service/src/main/java/dev/kyma/samples/easyfranchise/day2/rest/jmx/C3P0ConnectionPoolMetricsScheduler.java) implemented using [Prometheus Java client](https://github.com/prometheus/client_java).
+In our DB-service [c3p0 pool](https://www.mchange.com/projects/c3p0/) is used to access the database of the Easy Franchise application.
+We collected the following metrics to provide a real-time monitoring of the database connecion usage for each of the subscribed tenants:
   - db_number_connections_all_users
   - db_number_idle_connections_all_users
   - db_number_busy_connections_all_users